dyhes/zulip/docs/development/remote.md

 started working quickly, we recommend web-based IDE [Codeanywhere][codeanywhere].

-To set up Codeanywhere for Zulip:
+To set up Codeanywhere for Aloha:

 1. Create a [Codeanywhere][codeanywhere] account and log in.
 2. Create a new **SFTP-SSH** project.
 Use _Public key_ for authentication.